 What did you experience in your childhood that you’d hope every child could experience?

 MB: My siblings were my best friends and the best play buddies I could ask for.
 We had so many adventures in our backyard and neighborhood, games that last for hours… every child is worthy of a childhood filled with play and friends.
+As an adult, satta king is a fun game to play.

 DO: The unconditional love of my family and friends is something I had in my childhood – and I wish it for every child.
 We didn’t have much growing up, but that love was enough.